AMWA-TV/is-11/docs/Behaviour - Client Side.md

 ## Constraints of Sender

 Before making an [IS-05][IS-05] connection, NMOS Controller chooses Receivers intended to be a part of this connection.
 If these Receivers are managed with IS-11, NMOS Controller MUST gather their Receiver Capabilities and make such intersection of them that they can be utilized for building Constraints satisfying all the Receivers.
-After that NMOS Controller MUST `PUT /constraints` and make the IS-05 connection if succeed.
+After that NMOS Controller MUST `PUT /constraints` and make the IS-05 connection if contraints have been applied succesfully.
 After breaking this connection via IS-05, NMOS Controller is RECOMMENDED to `DELETE /constraints`.

 If multiple Receivers have equal Constraint Sets, NMOS Controller MUST take only one of them.
 If they differ only in `urn:x-nmos:cap:meta:preference`, then one with the highest priority MUST be taken.